-I’ve also got this great AI and Data Science Newsletter that you might be into.
+I’ve also got this great Data Science Newsletter that you might be into.
 I send a tiny email once or twice every quarter with some useful resource I’ve found.

 Don’t worry, I hate spam as much as you.
 Feel free to subscribe. ☟